twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/protection-with-blessings/mangala-blessings-23-contentment%zh.rst

 The other requisites of alms food, dwelling (lodging) and medicines are also understood in these ways as mentioned above.
 The contentment with the four requisites in these ways is a blessing for a monk because it can abandon bad qualities of excessive desire evil desire, etc. The practice of contentment leads to good rebirth and development of the holy life.

-Here I want to extract the teaching on content by Sayadaw Dr. Nandamalar-bhivamsa for contemplation.
+Here I want to extract the teaching on contentment by Sayadaw Dr. Nandamalar-bhivamsa for contemplation.
 He had given two talks on it.
 The first one explained about contentment and discontent, the second on contentment in general.

 In English dictionary, contentment is a feeling of quiet happiness and satisfaction, discontent is the feeling of being not satisfied with one’s situation.